2025 Mogadishu military base bombing: Bombing

 On Sunday morning around 9:20 a.m. of 18 May 2025, a suicide bomber attacked a military recruitment center in Mogadishu and caused many casualties.
 CCTV camera shows the bomber, intercepted near the entrance, detonating explosives before reaching the main crowd.
 The bomber was dressed in a military uniform detonated an explosive suicide vest, targeting hundreds of young men had lined up to enlist in the Somali National Army who were lining up after breakfast.

-According to security officials, who spoke to Hiiraan Online without identifying themselves, they believed at least 10 soldiers were killed isntantly and more than 15 were injured.
+According to security officials, who spoke to Hiiraan Online without identifying themselves, they believed at least 10 soldiers were killed instantly and more than 15 were injured.

 The Al-Shabaab claimed responsibility for the attack and posted on Telegram that hundred soldiers were killed and others injured.
-Most of the soldiers targeted were young troops who want to join governement war against al-shabaab in middle shabelle.
+Most of the soldiers targeted were young troops who want to join government war against al-shabaab in middle shabelle.
 Among those killed were 15 recruits and five civilians who were passing nearby.
 Medical personnel at nearby military hospitals said some of the wounded remain in critical condition, and the death toll could rise.

 Aftermath

-On 20 May 2025, Al-Shabaab claimed responsibility for launching at least six rounds of mortar fire that caused damage to properties in the vicinity of Aden Adde International Airport in Somalia’s capital, Mogadishu.
+On 20 May 2025, Al-Shabaab claimed responsibility for launching at least six rounds of mortar fire that caused damage to properties in the vicinity of Aden Adde International Airport in Somalia's capital, Mogadishu.
 The affected area includes the Halane base camp, which hosts United Nations offices, African Union personnel, and various diplomatic missions.

 In a separate incident in Hirshabelle State, a militant mortar attack killed three Somali Armed Forces personnel at the Hiilweyne military barracks near Bal’ad town in the Middle Shabelle region.

 Reactions

 Domestic

 Former Somali President Sharif Sheikh Ahmed, condemned Al-Shabaab suicide attack and described the incident "Heinous attack" as he disregarded the group's for human life while falsely claiming Islamic motives.
 He also criticizes Hassan Sheikh Mohamud and Hamza Abdi Barre administration for failing to secure and protect the camp.

 Former Somali Prime Minister, Mohamed Hussein Roble, posted a condolence on X following a suicide bombing and requested a government investigation and additional public vigilance.

 Somali people expressed outrage in social media after a celebratory event was held in Mogadishu less than an hour after a violent incident.
-Critics condemned Prime Minister Hamza Abdi Barre’s party for dancing at a festive gathering while a suicide bombing at the Damaanyo military camp, located just one kilometre away, while dozens of youths were killed others hospitalized.
+Critics condemned Prime Minister Hamza Abdi Barre's party for dancing at a festive gathering while a suicide bombing at the Damaanyo military camp, located just one kilometre away, while dozens of youths were killed others hospitalized.